Please note: Information on this page relates to the 2015 academic year unless otherwise specified.

 Contact the Faculty of Engineering's Student Administration Office for information on Admission, qualifications and courses, course advice and selection criteria, exemptions and prerequisites and your Application to Study.

 Courses, degrees and other qualifications in Engineering are taught by the School of Engineering and Computer Science.
+The School office is located in Room 358, Cotton Building, Kelburn campus.

 |On this page:|